Prashant-Bhatt-2000/CapSync/Readme.md

 > 2. Install requirements = pip install -r requirements.txt

 > 3. Setup Postgres = (I have setup my own local postgres.
-SO Please setup accordingly or just use default sqlite one)
+SO Please setup accordingly or just use default sqlite one) y

+### Please Uncomment the Postgres Database in settings.py and comment sqlite Db if you want to poceed with Postgres.
+I have created setup for both.

 ### Postgres Local setup creds:
 ```